bjmorgan/kinisi/paper/paper.md

 `kinisi` supports simulation output from a variety of common simulation software packages, including VASP [@kresse_ab_1993;@kresse_ab_1994;@kresse_efficiency_1996;@kresse_efficient_1996] and those compatible with Pymatgen [@ong_python_2013], atomic simulation environment [@larsen_atomic_2017], and MDAnalysis [@michaud_mdanalysis_2011;@gowers_python_2016].
 Tutorials and API-level documentation are provided online at [kinisi.rtfd.io](https://kinisi.rtfd.io).

+Full details of the approimate Bayesian regression method implemented in `kinisi` are provided in Ref. [@mccluskey_arxiv_2023].
-A list of publications where `kinisi` has been used in the analysis of simulation data can be found at [kinisi.readthedocs.io/en/latest/papers.html](https://kinisi.readthedocs.io/en/latest/papers.html).
+A list of publications where `kinisi` has been used in the analysis of simulation data is available at [kinisi.readthedocs.io/en/latest/papers.html](https://kinisi.readthedocs.io/en/latest/papers.html).

 # Acknowledgements